Roseville Rosebowl

 My Weird Judge Things:

-- Banter is allowed/encouraged, we are all humans (I hope), and being able to make me relate to you is a key networking skill that is underdeveloped post-Covid.
+- Banter is allowed/encouraged, we are all humans (I hope), and being able to make me relate to you is a key networking skill that is underdeveloped.
 When you are meeting debaters and judges from across the country, finding common ground or small jokes before speeches is a good way to build rapport.
 Do not be disrespectful to anyone but yourself.
 If you cannot have non-elicitory small talk then it would be better to focus on the round and being respectful.

 Speaker Point Scale: (What does the # speaker points actually mean):